openlab-apps/lab-reverse_complement/CITATIONS.md

 # lab-revcomp: Citations
 ## algorithms
-* citations to tools you are using
+* citations for tools you are using

 ## workflow/packaging/containerisation tools